glitchpoetics/uploaders/README.md

 # uploaders

 Prompts to boot Glitch Poetics context.
 Check it out you can check it out and check out too.
-Send me a PR so I can merge your checkout with my checkout and we can have one big checkout.
+Send me a PR so I can merge your checkout with my checkout and we can have one big checkout together.

 The files are prefixed by boot order number:
 - the zeroeth (0-) being the first file to upload